sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 The template is created to support states and transitions defined in those processes.

-How the transaction process works behind the Marketplace API depends on how your process is customised in our backend.
+How the transaction process works underneath the Marketplace API depends on how your process is customised in our backend.
 To customise the transaction process in the backend, you should use Flex CLI.
 See the [Getting started with Flex CLI](/introduction/getting-started-with-flex-cli/) tutorial to get familiar with the tool.

+<plan tier="extend" feature="Adding new transaction processes"></plan>

 If you have changed the transaction process in your marketplace, or added a new one to use in parallel with the existing ones, you should